ShiffNetwork/Shiff_Recipe/README.md

 Welcome Shiff reciped which using  Vue.js!
 Th

-## Prerequisites

-Before you can run this project, ensure that you have the following software installed on your system:

-1. **Docker:** You can download Docker from [the official Docker website](https://www.docker.com/get-started).

-## Getting Started

 Follow these steps to set up and run the project:

 1. **Clone the Repository:**